+- For research conducted within the Bureau of Prisons, the researcher must have academic preparation or experience in the area of study of the proposed research.

+- For research conducted within the Bureau of Prisons, when submitting a research proposal, the applicant shall provide the following information:

+- o A summary statement, which includes:

+- Names and current affiliations of the researchers.

+- Title of the study.

+- Purpose of the study.

+- Location of the study.

+- Methods to be employed.

+- Anticipated results.

+- Duration of the study.

+- Number of participants (staff or inmates) required, and amount of time required from each

+- Indication of risk or discomfort involved as a result of participation.

+- o A comprehensive statement, which includes:

+- Review of related literature.
-- For research conducted within the Bureau of Prisons, the investigator must have academic preparation or experience in the area of study of the proposed research. - For research conducted within the Bureau of Prisons, the investigator must assume responsibility for actions of any person engaged to participate in the research project as an associate, assistant, or subcontractor to the investigator. - For research conducted within the Bureau of Prisons, when submitting a research proposal, the applicant shall provide the following information: - A comprehensive statement, which includes: - Review of related literature. - Detailed description of the research method. - Significance of anticipated results and their contribution to the advancement of knowledge. - Specific resources required from the Bureau of Prisons. - Description of all possible risks, discomforts, and benefits to individual subjects or a class of subjects, and a discussion of the likelihood that the risks and discomforts will occur.

-- Description of steps taken to minimize any risks. - Description of physical or administrative procedures to be followed to: - Ensure the security of any individually identifiable data that are being collected for the study. - Destroy research records or remove individual identifiers from those records when the research has been completed. - Description of any anticipated effects of the research study on organizational programs and operations. - Relevant research materials such as vitae, endorsements, sample consent statements, questionnaires, and interview schedules. - A statement regarding assurances and certification required by 28 CFR 46, if applicable.
+- Detailed description of the research method. - Significance of anticipated results and their contribution to the advancement of knowledge. - Specific resources required from the Bureau of Prisons. - Description of all possible risks, discomforts, and benefits to individual participants or a class of participants, and a discussion of the likelihood that the risks and discomforts will actually occur. - Description of steps taken to minimize any risks. - Description of physical or administrative procedures to be followed to: - Ensure the security of any individually identifiable data that are being collected for the study. - Destroy research records or remove individual identifiers from those records when the research has been completed. - Description of any anticipated effects of the research study on organizational programs and operations. - Relevant research materials such as vitae, endorsements, sample consent statements, questionnaires, and interview schedules. - A statement regarding assurances and certification required by 28 CFR 46, if applicable.